ktmathews89/cg_winter_2018_instruction/cg_ed_2.md

 # CG Education - Javascript Part II

 ### Intro
-You learned a lot in the second Javascript course... loops, arrays, conditionals, function... wow. that was a lot.
+You learned a lot since our last challenge... loops, arrays, conditionals, function... wow.
 This assignment will hopefully help you make a little more sense of it all.

 To start, go ahead and open your terminal, navigate to that project, and make sure all your work from the last CG Education JS Practice is committed with git.
 Now open the project directory with your text editor and let's begin!